 You can find more about all the ways to redeem Ultimate Rewards points and why I value them so highly in my Ultimate Guide to Ultimate Rewards.

-Ordinarily the most efficient way to redeem Ultimate Rewards points is for travel experiences.
-However, given that travel isn’t in the cards for many, there’s temporarily an efficient way you can redeem your points for non-travel purchases, known as “Pay Yourself Back.”
+Ordinarily, the most efficient way to redeem Ultimate Rewards points is for travel experiences.
+However, given that travel isn’t in the cards for many, there’s an efficient way you can redeem your points for non-travel purchases, known as “Pay Yourself Back.”

-Through September 30, 2020, Ultimate Rewards points can be redeemed for 1.25 cents each towards a statement credit to offset purchases in the following categories:
+Through September 30, 2020 (and it’s anticipated that this will be extended), Ultimate Rewards points can be redeemed for 1.25 cents each towards a statement credit to offset purchases in the following categories:

 - Dining establishments